parscr/REDHAT/RHCE/configure-email-delivery.md

 6. relayhost = [smtp.ox.ac.uk]:25
 7. disable_dns_lookups = yes

 Line 1.
-FQDN of the postfix server
+FQDN of the postfix server;
 Line 2.
 Domainname of the postfix server
 Line 3.
 Send mail as "user@example.com" (instead of "user@hostname.example.com")
 Line 4.
 Do not accept mail from the network.